 In this experiment length of the ear head showed a decreasing trend as the delay occurs in sowing.
 The highest length of ear head is recorded in crop sown on 05th November (9.87 cm) which was significantly superior to the crops sown on other dates and at par with crop sown on 25th November (9.54 cm).
 Ear length of the crop sown on 15th December (9.19 cm) and on 05th January (8.89 cm) did not show a significant difference between each other.
 However, the lowest length is recorded in the crop sown on 05th January (8.89 cm).
 Shorter life span and change in climate is the main reason of reducing the length of an ear head.
-In this experiment the change in climate especially in temperature causes a significant influence

-Comment [U19]: Should be on the same page with the figure, move up in the previous page on the length of the ear head.
-Varieties also showed significant influence on the length of the ear head.
-Among the varieties, HD-3086 was recorded with a maximum length of ear head (9.94 cm) which was remained at par with HI-1544 (9.63 cm) and HD-2967 (9.54 cm) and significantly higher than MACS-6222 (9.17 cm).
+In this experiment the change in climate especially in temperature causes a significant influence on the length of the ear head.
+Varieties also showed significant influence on the length of the ear head (9.94 cm) which was remained at par with HI-1544 (9.63 cm) and HD-2967 (9.54 cm) and significantly higher than MACS-6222 (9.17 cm).
 Among the varieties WR-544 (8.98 cm) and HS-562 (8.98 cm) were recorded with the lowest length of the ear head.